Stonehage Fleming Financial Services Holdings Ltd Has $110.19 Million Stock Position in Verisk Analytics, Inc. (NASDAQ:VRSK)

 Wall Street Analysts Forecast Growth

 A number of equities research analysts have recently commented on the stock.
-BMO Capital Markets upped their price objective on shares of Verisk Analytics from $186.00 to $200.00 and gave the company a “market perform” rating in a research note on Thursday, August 4th.
-Deutsche Bank Aktiengesellschaft reduced their price objective on shares of Verisk Analytics from $255.00 to $226.00 in a research note on Thursday, May 5th.
-Robert W. Baird increased their target price on shares of Verisk Analytics from $215.00 to $220.00 in a research note on Thursday, August 4th.
-Barclays cut their target price on shares of Verisk Analytics from $220.00 to $200.00 and set an “overweight” rating on the stock in a research note on Friday, July 1st.
-Finally, StockNews.com lowered shares of Verisk Analytics from a “buy” rating to a “hold” rating in a research note on Thursday, August 11th.
+Raymond James reduced their price objective on shares of Verisk Analytics from $220.00 to $215.00 and set an “outperform” rating on the stock in a research note on Thursday, August 4th.
+Royal Bank of Canada cut their target price on shares of Verisk Analytics from $227.00 to $210.00 and set an “outperform” rating on the stock in a research note on Wednesday, June 29th.
+BMO Capital Markets increased their target price on shares of Verisk Analytics from $186.00 to $200.00 and gave the stock a “market perform” rating in a research note on Thursday, August 4th.
+Deutsche Bank Aktiengesellschaft cut their target price on shares of Verisk Analytics from $255.00 to $226.00 in a research note on Thursday, May 5th.
+Finally, Robert W. Baird increased their target price on shares of Verisk Analytics from $215.00 to $220.00 in a research note on Thursday, August 4th.
 One research analyst has rated the stock with a sell rating, four have given a hold rating and seven have assigned a buy rating to the stock.
 Based on data from MarketBeat.com, Verisk Analytics presently has a consensus rating of “Moderate Buy” and a consensus target price of $216.18.

 Insider Buying and Selling